Stage 3 Water Shortage Emergency

 Soquel Creek Water District has been in Stage 3 since 2014 due to our community's long-term groundwater supply shortage and the threat of seawater intrusion to our water supply.

-Our conservation goal in 2020 and early 2021 is to collectively use 25% less water than in 2013 (pre-drought usage).
-To achieve this goal, we are suggesting an annual average water use guideline of 50 gallons per person, per day.
+Our conservation goal in 2021 and early 2022 is to collectively use 25% less water than our expected highest usage of 2,900 acre-feet per year.
+To achieve this goal, we are encouraging an efficient residential water use of 50 gallons per person per day or less.

 Stage 3 Water Shortage Emergency Guidelines